 What is an LPN?

-Licensed Practical Nurses have many duties that they carry out in the Palestine AR health care facilities where they are employed.
-As their titles imply, they are mandated to be licensed in all states, including Arkansas.
-While they may be accountable for managing Certified Nursing Assistants (CNA), they themselves normally work under the direction of either an RN or a doctor.
-The medical care facilities where they work are numerous and diverse, such as hospitals, medical clinics, schools, and long-term care facilities.
-Virtually any place that you can encounter patients requiring medical attention is their dominion.
-Every state not only oversees their licensing, but also what work activities an LPN can and can’t perform.
-So depending on the state, their everyday work activities can include:
+Licensed Practical Nurses have numerous tasks that they complete in the Pearcy AR medical facilities where they work.
+As their titles signify, they are mandated to be licensed in all states, including Arkansas.
+Even though they may be accountable for monitoring Certified Nursing Assistants (CNA), they themselves usually work under the supervision of either an RN or a doctor.
+The medical care facilities where they work are numerous and diverse, for example hospitals, medical clinics, schools, and long-term care facilities.
+Anywhere that you can find patients requiring medical assistance is their dominion.
+Each state not only regulates their licensing, but also what work activities an LPN can and can’t perform.
+So depending on the state, their routine work activities can include:

 - Starting IV drips

 - Keeping patient records